THAMIZH-ARASU/Intel-8085-Microprocessor-Simulator/README.md

 3. **Register Display**: Shows the current state of all CPU registers (A, B, C, D, E, H, L, SP, PC)
 4. **Status Flags**: Displays the state of all CPU flags (S, Z, AC, P, C)
 5. **Control Panel**: Contains buttons for Run, Step, Stop, Reset, Load/Save, and **🤖 Explain**
+6. **AI Features Menu**: Access to all 11 AI-powered features
-6. **Terminal**: Shows all kinds of log about the system in real time
+7. **Terminal**: Shows all kinds of log about the system in real time
-7. **Theme Toggle**: Switch between dark and light modes for better user experience
+8. **Theme Toggle**: Switch between dark and light modes for better user experience

 To view the output:
 1. Load or write your assembly code
 2. Click "Assemble" to compile the code
 3. Use the Run or Step buttons to execute the program
-4. Click "🤖 Explain" to get AI-powered code explanation
+4. Use AI features from the menu or quick access buttons
 5. The Memory Viewer and Register Display will update in real-time

 ## Project Structure